nortikin/sverchok/docs/epsilon.rst

 In non-engineering tolerances in the real world what sense does it make to have a tolerance of centimeters on something that is 4 kilometer long.
 Especially if the end product is going to be a render.
 If you are rendering something that is 4km long, like a bridge, how many pixels would the render need to be wide to make a detail (like a weld-seam) of 1 centimeter thick appear in the render?
 That’s a big render.

-If we think more about architectural structures, something like 40 meters, well then the precision behind the decimal is 6-2 = 4, a tenth of a millimeter.
+If we think more about architectural structures, something like 40 meters (2 digits), well then the precision behind the decimal is

+.. code:: python

+# 6 digits of total precision
+# 40m is 2 digits
+# remaining precision digits are:
+6-2 = 4.

+# a tenth of a millimeter.
+40.0001

 If you are rendering a 40m tall building, how many pixels would the render need to be high to see a details of a tenth of a millimeter?
 That’s a big render, it’s the same as the previous example.

-.. code:: python

-   40.0001

 Calculations and Epsilon
 ~~~~~~~~~~~~~~~~~~~~~~~~